 - Working Groups

 Participation in the SDWG is open.
-SDWG meetings are held twice per year, in June in Breckenridge, Colorado (jointly with all other WGs) and in the winter at NCAR.
-Meetings typically include talks based on submitted abstracts describing work of relevance to the working group, as well as presentations or discussions related to the four types of working group activities described above.
+SDWG meetings are held twice per year, in June in Breckenridge, Colorado (jointly with all other working groups) and in the winter at NCAR.
+Meetings typically include talks based on submitted abstracts describing work of relevance to the group, as well as presentations or discussions related to the four types of working group activities described above.
 Announcements of upcoming meetings and all other SDWG news is communicated through the SDWG email list.